psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 LINEs are dithered (no matter if they are mono or do use gouraud shading).<br/>
 RECTs are NOT dithered (no matter if they do use modulation or not).<br/>

-#### Shading information
-"Texture RGB values control the brightness of the individual colors ($00-$7f).
-A value of $80 in a color will take the former value as data."
-(What...? probably means the "double brightness" effect... or does it want to tell that ALL colors of 80h..FFh have only single brightness.. rather than reaching double brightness at FFh...?)<br/>

 #### Shading
 The GPU has a shading function, which will scale the color of a primitive to a specified brightness.
 There are 2 shading modes: Flat shading, and gouraud